Integrations

 dbt

-Ingests schema definitions, model descriptions, column metadata, and test coverage from a dbt project.
+Ingests schema definitions, model descriptions, column metadata, and column test definitions from a dbt project.

 What it provides